 ODNR circles the campfire to talk about haunted Ohio spots.

-The creation of the Blue Hole goes back to the last ice age.
-As the glaciers melted, the water transformed the landscape.
-The water swirled, creating a deep depression where the Blue Hole now sits.
-The distinctive color is from a combination of factors, including water chemistry, pool depth, and the lack of organic debris.
-The Blue Hole is one of ODNR’s “Let’s Get Historic” sites.
-Each site is marked with a descriptive sign and a QR code to help visitors learn more.
+Hope Furnace is part of ODNR’s “Let’s Get Historic” sites.
+Site is marked with a descriptive sign and a QR code to help visitors learn more.
 You can find a full list of our “Let’s Get Historic” sites here.

 ODNR ensures a balance between wise use and protection of our natural resources for the benefit of all.
 Visit the ODNR website at ohiodnr.gov.